inventaire/inventaire-api/README.md

 4. Access the documentation through your browser at http://localhost:8080.

 - To update the UI: `docker run -it --rm -v $(pwd):/data -w /data node:8 npm run build`
-- To update the API specs alone: `docker run -it --rm -v $(pwd):/data -w /data node npm run update-spec`
+- To update the API specs alone: `docker run -it --rm -v $(pwd):/data -w /data node:8 npm run update-spec`
-- To delete the installed dependencies: `rm -rf ./node_modules`
 - To delete the generated documentation: `rm -rf ./dist`